flegall/asynchronismes/README.md

-# How to run the examples:
+# How to run the examples

 * Install the dependencies

     npm install

 * Start the server:

     node server.js